goyalmuskan/techtonica.org/README.md

 ## Getting Started

-This app uses Python 3.6; please stick to this version.
+This app uses Python 3.6; please stick to this version when doing development.

 ### Running Locally